STRHercules/ModernCompanions/DESCRIPTION.md

 ## What You Get
 - **Fourteen Recruitable Roles:** Knight, Vanguard, Axeguard, Berserker, Scout, Archer, Arbalist, Beastmaster, Cleric, Alchemist, Stormcaller, Fire Mage, Lightning Mage, Necromancer—each with tailored AI, weapon prefs, and perks.
 - **Spawn Gems:** All spawn eggs are class-colored gems on the Modern Companions creative tab; they still behave like eggs but match the new branding.
+- **Soul Gems:** Soul Gems are obtained by using the **Companion Mover** on a recruited Companion, converting them into an item preserving their stats and inventories, which can then be used to convert them back into an entity.
 - **Custom Weapons:** Daggers, clubs, hammers, spears, quarterstaves, and glaives in every vanilla material (plus bronze if that mod is present).
 Standard crafting recipes (JEI/REI friendly); companions auto-prefer their class weapon type.
 - **RPG Stats & Leveling:** STR/DEX/INT/END shape damage, speed, XP gain, and bulk.
 A superlinear XP curve makes high levels meaningful; health scales with END and level.
-- **RPG Stats & Leveling:** STR/DEX/INT/END shape damage, speed, XP gain, and bulk.
-A superlinear XP curve makes high levels meaningful; health scales with END and level.
 - **Limits:** There is **no level cap** and **no hard limit on party size**—you can level companions indefinitely and command as many as you can gather; only performance/server rules apply.
 - **Commands in the GUI:** Follow ↔ Patrol ↔ Guard cycle, alert/hunt toggles, **sprint toggle** (on = sprint, off = jog), auto-pickup, patrol radius +/- (2–32), clear target, release.
 Shift+right-click to sit/stand, right-click to open the screen.
 - **Deep Taming Loop:** Each untamed companion demands two specific foods/resources; supply both stacks to tame.
 They self-heal from food in their 6×9 inventory and politely ping you when hurt and empty.
-- **Resurrection Built-in:** Tamed companions drop a Resurrection Scroll containing full NBT/gear.
+- **Resurrection Built-in:** Tamed companions drop a Resurrection Scroll containing full stats/inventory.
 Hold a nether star in off-hand to activate (adds a glint), then use the scroll on a block/face to respawn them exactly there; Beastmaster pets are cleared on revival to avoid duplicates.
 - **Beastmaster Pets:** Permanent pet (wolf/fox/cat/panda/camel/hoglin/etc.) that auto-respawns, inherits STR/DEX/END scaling, and ignores friendly fire from its master.
-- **Better self-care:** Along with regular veggies and cooked foods, Companions now eat enchanted golden foods/honey and will drink beneficial potions (regen/instant health, etc.), applying the effects and returning empty bottles when they can.
+- **Better self-care:** Along with regular veggies and cooked foods, Companions also eat enchanted golden foods/honey and will drink beneficial potions (regen/instant health, etc.), applying the effects and holding onto empty bottles when they can, dropping them when they can't.
-- **Staying close:** Follow AI recalls companions that drift ~35 blocks away on the same dimension to a safe spot near you.
+- **Staying close:** Follow AI recalls companions that drift ~35 blocks away on the same dimension to a safe spot near you, when set to follow.

 ## Worldgen & Spawns
 - Companion buildings generate across the Overworld (random-spread set); each spawns exactly **one** resident when generated.
 - Class-by-structure:
-  - Alchemist: alchemist_house, tower1
+  - Alchemist: alchemist_house
   - Beastmaster: beastmaster_house, watermill, spruce_house
   - Berserker: berserker_house, largehouse3
   - Cleric: cleric_house, church
-  - Scout: scout_house, tower2, oak_birch_house
+  - Scout: scout_house, oak_birch_house
   - Stormcaller: stormcaller_house, windmill
   - Vanguard: vanguard_house, smith
   - Knight: house, oak_house, birch_house, sandstone_house
   - Archer: largehouse, acacia_house
   - Axeguard: largehouse2, dark_oak_house
   - Arbalist: lumber, terracotta_house
+  - Fire Mage: tower1
+  - Lightning Mage: tower1
+  - Necromancer: tower2

 ## Class Details
 - **Knight:** Balanced melee with swords/clubs/spears; reliable frontliner.